 Years played: 50 Years

-Musical influences: Tower of Power, Big Bad Voodoo Daddy, Miles Davis, Bill Chase, Tommy Castro Band, CoCo Montoya, Joe Bonamassa, Billy Carmichael, Doc Severinsen, just to name a few!
+Musical influences: Tower of Power, Big Bad Voodoo Daddy, Miles Davis, Bill Chase, Tommy Castro Band, CoCo Montoya, Joe Bonamassa, Bill Carmichael, Doc Severinsen & Wynton Marsalis just to name a few!

 Prior band Projects: On Broadway, From the Hip, SKAMM Band, City Limit, The Accelerators, Community Band South, Dead End Streets